- Considering a move to Toronto after COVID-19? Want to connect with some Aussies in the area? Check out the Aussies in Toronto group on Facebook!

 COVID-19: Travel restrictions for Australians moving to Canada

-As of March 18, most Australians are banned from entering Canada due to travel restrictions imposed to combat the spread of coronavirus.
+It’s now been nearly one year since most Australians were banned from entering Canada due to travel restrictions imposed to combat the spread of coronavirus.
 This ban, of course, has impacted all foreign nationals, not just Australians.

 - temporary workers who hold a valid work permit or who are approved for a work permit but have not yet been issued the work permit (please note that flagpoling is not permitted at this time, refer below for more details);

 There are a handful of other exceptional exemptions listed here.